congca0/congca0.github.io/about.md

         class="timeline-item active"
         data-title="China"
         data-field="Environment"
-        data-description="Grew up in one of China’s major coal-producing regions, where I became interested in environmental health and the relationship between environmental exposures and human health."
+        data-description="Grew up in one of China’s major coal-producing regions, where I became interested in the relationship between environmental exposures and human health."
       >

         <div class="click-here">